 - Add the cooked pasta to a large colander and run cold water over it to cool it down.
-Once the pasta has cooled, transfer it to a large bowl.
+Once the pasta has cooled down some (it can still be slightly warm), transfer it to a large bowl.
 Add the rest of the salad ingredients to the bowl and stir to combine.

 - Give the dressing another good whisk to combine it again and then pour it over the salad.
-Stir it up so that everything is coated evenly, then serve.
+Stir it up so that everything is coated evenly, garnish with more herbs, then serve.